 The First Attack Ads: Hollywood vs. Upton Sinclair

-Featured at Spring 2022 festivals in Houston, Philadelphia, Portland, and Myrtle Beach, the Filmocracy Fest in July 2022, more to come.
+Featured at 2022 festivals in Houston, Philadelphia, Portland, Oakland and Myrtle Beach, the Filmocracy Fest in Los Angeles and Venice Shorts, with several awards, and more to come.

 “Great film.
 I alternately laughed and cringed during those vox pop ‘interviews.’
 So many lessons in this story for our modern times.” — Griff Witte, Democracy Editor, Washington Post